Romania's PM tied with pro-Russia candidate in critical vote – DW – 11/24/2024

 Romania's incumbent Prime Minister Marcel Ciolacu of the Social Democratic Party (PSD) was tied with far-right NATO critic Calin Georgescu, with 90% of votes counted, as the two battled for first place in the country's presidential elections on Sunday.

-Romanians went to the polls in the first round of a presidential election , where the frontrunners for the largely ceremonial role going into Sunday's vote had been Prime Minister Marcel Ciolacu, of the Social Democratic Party (PSD), and George Simion of the far-right nationalist Alliance for the Union of Romanians.
+Romanians went to the polls in the first round of a presidential election , where the frontrunners for the largely ceremonial role going into Sunday's vote had been Ciolacu and George Simion of the far-right nationalist Alliance for the Union of Romanians.

-Exit polls however showed Ciolacu with 25% of the vote while the centre-right former journalist turned small-town mayor Elena Lasconi with 18%.
+Exit polls had initially showed showed Ciolacu with 25% of the vote while the centre-right former journalist turned small-town mayor Lasconi with 18%.

 Thirteen candidates were competing, with the top two advancing to a second-round vote on December 8 to determine who would run the European Union and NATOmember country.